 How do I create a CI curriculum for all levels?

-I have been working on my next year’s CI curriculum without a textbook and due to some requests, I thought I would do a pre-curriculum post explaining exactly how I planned it.
-As a disclaimer, remember I am the only World Language teacher in my entire district.
-A supportive administration trusts me as the Spanish expert and allows me complete freedom in my curriculum.
-I understand that this is rare, but hopefully, this will help you see some possibilities if you do get the chance to help create your own scope and sequence.
+As a disclaimer, remember I have always been the only World Language teacher in my entire district.
+A supportive administration trusts me as the Spanish expert.
+I have been allowed complete freedom in my curriculum.
+I understand that this is rare.
+Hopefully, this will help you see some possibilities if you do get the chance to help create your scope and sequence.

 Here has been my curriculum journey.